Work, entropy production, and thermodynamics of information under protocol constraints

 \section{Preliminaries}

-We consider a physical system with state space $\sX$.
-The state space $X$ can be either discrete or continuous ($X \subseteq \mathbb{R}^{\dims}$).
-In the discrete case, the term ``probability distribution'' will refer to a probability mass function over $X$, and $p(x)$ will refer to the probability mass of state $x$.
-In the continuous case, the term ``probability distribution'' will refer to a probability density function over $X$, and $p(x)$ will refer to the probability density of state $x$.
-We will use the notation $\Dset$ to refer to the set of all probability distributions over $X$.
-For any probability distribution $p\in \Dset$, we use $\mathbb{E}_p[\cdot]$ to indicate expectation, $S(p)=\mathbb{E}_p[-\ln p]$ to indicate (discrete or differential) Shannon entropy, and $D(p\Vert q)=\mathbb{E}_p[-\ln q]-S(p)$ to indicate KL divergence.
+We consider a physical system with state space $\sX$, which can be either discrete or continuous ($X = \mathbb{R}^{\dims}$).
+The term ``probability distribution'' will refer to a probability mass function over $X$ in the discrete case and to a probability density function over $X$ in the continuous case.
+We interchangeably use notation like $p(x)$ and $p_x$ (as will be clear from context) to indicate the probability of state $x$.
+We use $\Dset$ to refer to the set of all probability distributions over $X$.

-We assume that the system is coupled to a heat bath at inverse temperature $\beta$ (see \cref{app:nonisothermal} for a generalization of this assumption), and therefore evolves in a stochastic manner.
-At time $t$, the system's state distribution evolves according to

-where $\LL(t)$ is a continuous linear operator that represents an infinitesimal dynamical generator of a Markovian stochastic process.
-For discrete-state systems, $\LL(t)$ will represent a discrete-state master equation,

-where $\Lij(t)$ indicates the transition rate from state $x$ to state $x'$ at time $t$.
-For continuous-state systems, $\LL(t)$ will represent a continuous-state master equation ~\citep{van1992stochastic,risken1996fokker}, an important special case of which is a Fokker-Planck equation,
+The system evolves in a stochastic manner during a driving protocol over time $t\in[0,\ft]$.
+We will write $p(t)$ to indicate the distribution at time $t$ corresponding to some initial distribution $p(0)=p$, and $p(\ft)=\pf$ to indicate the distribution at the end of the protocol.
+For a discrete-state system, the distribution at time $t$ evolves according to the time-dependent master equation,

+where $\Lij(t)$ is the transition rate from state $x$ to state $x'$.
+We assume that the system is coupled to a heat bath at inverse temperature $\beta$, and so each $L(t)$ obeys local detailed balance (see \cref{sec:conclusion} for a generalization of this assumption).
+Formally, this means that $\pi^{L(t)}_{x'}\Lji(t) = \pi^{L(t)}_{x} \Lij(t)$ for all $x$,$x'$, and $t$, where $\pi^{L(t)}$ is the stationary distribution of rate matrix $L(t)$, which we assume is unique (though this latter assumption can be relaxed~\footnote{The assumption of unique stationary distributions can be relaxed as long as the operator \unexpanded{$\klopBase$} (as discussed in \cref{sec:info-geom-framework}) satisfies the following weak technical condition: for all \unexpanded{$p\in\Dset$} and each stationary distribution \unexpanded{$\pi$} of each \unexpanded{$\LL\in \LLL$}, \unexpanded{$D(p\Vert \klop{\pi})<\infty$} whenever \unexpanded{$D(p\Vert \pi)<\infty$}.
+Note that \unexpanded{$\klop{\pi}$} is also a stationary distribution of \unexpanded{$\LL$} by \cref{lem:stlem} in \cref{app:theoretical}, so this condition is automatically satisfied when the generators have unique stationary distributions (since in that case \unexpanded{$\pi=\klop{\pi}$}).
+Note also that if some \unexpanded{$\LL\in\LLL$} have multiple stationary distributions \unexpanded{$\pi$}, the corresponding EP rate in \cref{eq:naBound} can be equivalently defined using any \unexpanded{$\pi$} such that \unexpanded{$D(p\Vert \pi)<\infty$}.}).